MUDE-2025/WS2.1/README.md

-# Workshop 2.1: Propagation of a cloud of pollutant in river
+# Workshop 2.1: Go with the Flow

 *Due: Wednesday, November 12, 2025.*